Navkiratkaur/Monety/README.md

-# OpenCurrency
+# Monety - Simple Currency Converter

 A very simple OPEN SOURCE currency converter for Android

 ## About this project

-OpenCurrency is the first project of the OpenAppsProject, a community of developers, who love to code great apps and programs and share them with the public.
-With OpenCurrency you are able to convert almost every currency into another one, thanks to the great API by [fixer.io][6], which provides the latest official rates by the European Central Bank.
+With Monety you are able to convert almost every currency into another one, thanks to the great API by [fixer.io][6], which provides the latest official rates by the European Central Bank.

+Available currencies: AUD, BGN, BRL, CAD, CHF, CNY, CZK, DKK, GBP, HKD, HRK, HUF, IDR, ILS, INR, JPY, KRW, MXN, MYR, NOK, NZD, PHP, PLN, RON, RUB, SEK, SGD, THB, TRY, USD, ZAR

+The app absolutely respects your privacy by having no type of tracking or advertisements!

+The app is written in Kotlin and licensed under the GNU Public License V3.

-You can find OpenCurrency on [Google Play][5].
+You can find Monety on [Google Play][5].

-## Main contributors
+## Developer

 * Jan-Lukas Else ([@jlelse][1])

-## Used dependencies

-* SimpleUI ([GitHub repo][2])
-* Bridge ([GitHub repo][3])
-* Async ([GitHub repo][4])

 ## License

-Please take care about the license of OpenCurrency.
-Like all OpenAppsProject's projects, OpenCurrency is licensed under the GNU Public License V3.
-You have to redistribute every modifications you do to this project!

-     OpenCurrency, a very simple currency converter for Android
+     Monety, a very simple currency converter for Android

-     Copyright (C) 2015  Jan-Lukas Else (github@jlelse.eu)
+     Copyright (C) 2015 - 2017  Jan-Lukas Else

      This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by